metamath/lamp-guide/docs/index.md

 1. Load the proof context (the databases you'll use and their scope).
 2. Set the fundamental proof information where desired (its description, variables, and disjoints).
-3. Add the goal ("qed") and any hypotheses to the list of statements.
+3. Add the goal (`qed`) and any hypotheses to the list of statements.
    Set their ids to what you want them to be in the final database.
 4. Now create the proof.
    To do this, you add other statements and repeatedly unify them